robotlearninghorizons/WS2021IROS/index.md

 * **Prof. Angela Schoellig**, Leader of the Dynamic Systems Lab and Associate Professor at the University of Toronto Institute for Aerospace Studies
 * **David Ha**, Google Tokyo
 * **Prof. George Konidaris**, Director of the Intelligent Robot Lab and Assistant Professor at Brown University.
 Chief Roboticist at Realtime Robotics
-* **Prof. Maya Cakmak**, Director of the Human-Centered Robotics Lab, Assistant Professor at University of Washington.
 * **Dr. Moritz Tenorth**, CTO at Magazino GmbH.
 * **Prof. Pieter Abbeel**, Director of the Berkeley Robot Learning Lab and Professor at the University of California, Berkeley.
 Co-founder of covariant.ai.